-Displays the fuel consumption since the selected tripmeter was reset.
+This indicator displays the fuel consumption since the selected tripmeter was reset.
 The fuel consumption will be calculated based on value displayed on the tripmeter (A or B) selected.

 Also, the fuel consumption for tripmeter A will be displayed when the odometer, tripmeter A, numerical tachometer and reserve tripmeter are selected.